seanwhs/Tutorials/AI/AI-Fluency/Part2-Advanced-Techniques-and-Workflows.md

-### AI Fluency Series: Part 2 – Advanced Techniques and Workflows
+### **AI Fluency Series: Part 2 – Advanced Techniques: From Prompting to Mastery**

-Here’s a deep-dive into the first expanded installment, blending your suggestions on **Tool-use vs Thinking-use**, **Context Management**, and **Meta-Prompting**.

----

-**AI Fluency Series – Part 2: From Prompting to Mastery – Advanced Techniques, Context Hygiene, and Meta-Prompting**

-In Part 1, we covered the foundations: what LLMs excel at, the 4D Framework (Delegation, Description, Discernment, Diligence), and the iteration mindset.
+In Part 1, we covered the foundations: what LLMs excel at, the 4D Framework, and the iteration mindset.
 Now we move into higher-leverage practices that separate casual users from power users.

 #### 1. Tool-Use vs Thinking-Use: Two Distinct Modes of Collaboration